 “Paint is extremely inexpensive and makes a big difference,” says Keysha Jillian, lead interior designer and owner of K. Jillian Designs, based in Tampa, Florida.
 “Whether you need to tone down a color or add a bold color to liven up your space, color is great for changing the overall feel of a room.”
 A nice wash of color might only cost around $31.99 for a gallon.
 If you’re selling your home, you might want to paint it this color to net an additional $5,000.

 Pick towels you’re actually excited to use

 It’s time to get rid of those dingy old bath towels—discolored whites and bleach-stained colors make your space look dirty and cheap.
 “Proudly display crisp white, fluffy towels like the kind you would find in a fancy hotel or spa,” says Drew Henry, founder of design firm Design Dudes.
 “This will immediately trigger a feeling for your guests, and they will have a more luxurious feeling towards the space.”
+These towels have great customer reviews and they come in white and 17 other colors.
 Steal these other 16 decorating tricks hotel rooms use to feel luxurious.